 During the procedure, a dentist removes the diseased tissue and cleans the remaining cavity.
 This reduces any problems that might require tooth extraction.

 There are several reasons you may need root canal therapy, including:

 If your dentist has recommended a root canal, it is essential to get treatment.
-If left untreated, the infection from the tooth can spread to other parts of your body when left untreated.
+The infection from the tooth can spread to other parts of your body when left untreated.

-At a general dentist, the cost of the procedure will be between $620 to $1,250 for a root canal on a front or mid-mouth tooth and $870 to $1,472 for a molar.
-Endodontists will charge up to 50% more.
+With a general dentist, the cost is between $620 and $1,250 for a root canal on a front or mid-mouth tooth and $870 to $1,472 for a molar.
+Endodontists may charge up to 50% more.

 DentalPlans is the best site for dental savings plans because it compares all the best plans in your area.
 You know exactly how much every procedure will cost and which dentists are available.